la3lma/focusstack/README.md

 This is an experiment in focus staking

 It started by me not knowing very much about the subject, except that it exists.
-I do have a microscope though, and it has a nice camera (a raspberry pi camera in a 3D mounted adapter) mounted on it, so it can take  tme series of pictures.
+I do have a microscope though, and it has a nice camera (a raspberry pi camera in a 3D printed adapter) mounted on it, so it can take tme series of pictures.
 If I move the focal plane up and down I will get pictures that are sharp in some parts and blurred in others.
 The idea of focus stacking is to pick out the parts that are sharpest from all of the pictures in the series and combine them into a picture that is sharper than any of the original pictures.

 Eventually wrote some code in Julia.
 Found a blurriness estimator in [1] and implemented that (I think, just read the paper and implemented